 Bennett’s Mouth further along the coast.
 As I got to Lee, I waited and watched as the sun crept around the rocks on the far side of the bay.
-As the sun was broken as it fell between the rocks it made the beautiful star.
-I also loved how the sea and sky were complimented by the old block-work of the Lee’s landmark, Mill House.
+As it was broken when it fell between the rocks it made the beautiful star.
+I also loved how the sea and sky were complimented by the old block-work of Lee’s landmark, Mill House.

 pictures made into a panoramic to fit both the sun and the beach huts together.

 I love how the golden light of the sun can be seen on the white of the beach huts.
 All huts have ladies names and the first red one on the left is Elizabeth :-)